InverterNetwork/contracts/context/Specs.md

 The library should expose pure functions that take a segment configuration (`Segment[] memory segments`) as a primary input.
 These functions do not rely on or modify contract state.

 - `function calculatePurchaseReturn(Segment[] memory segments, uint256 collateralAmountIn, uint256 currentTotalSupply) internal pure returns (uint256 issuanceAmountOut)`
   - Calculates the amount of issuance tokens a user would receive for a given `collateralAmountIn`, based on the provided `segments` structure and the `currentTotalSupply` before the transaction.
+For sloped segments, this function iterates through steps linearly (`_linearSearchSloped`).
+This approach was chosen because:
+    - The maximum number of segments is limited (currently 10).
+    - While individual segments can have many steps, typical purchase transactions are expected to traverse a relatively small number of these steps.
+    - For such scenarios, a linear search can be more gas-efficient than a binary search due to lower computational overhead per step.
 - `function calculateSalesReturn(Segment[] memory segments, uint256 issuanceAmountIn, uint256 currentTotalSupply) internal pure returns (uint256 collateralAmountOut)`
   - Calculates the amount of collateral a user would receive for redeeming a given `issuanceAmountIn`, based on the provided `segments` and `currentTotalSupply`.
 - `function calculateReserveForSupply(Segment[] memory segments, uint256 targetSupply) internal pure returns (uint256 collateralReserve)`